gwiam/awt_atoyom/porting_level.md

     - global lighting in Unity is handled in the lighting window (has to be manually opened)
     - both engines use a sort of sky material
     - 1-1 translation of the lighting is obviously not possible
-    - looks like the navmesh made it over
-    - baking lighting in unity looks a bit different than the current lighting
+    - baking lighting in unity looks a bit different than the current lighting (in unity)
-    - the window "lights" look awful, idk why they look so different from the preview
+    - aparently the lighting was fine when translating the tutorial, maybe the player camera does something diffent?